Creating value and driving sustainable efficiency

 A blend of up to 5% bioethanol can be used in any unleaded car on the road in the UK today.
 In the longer-term, there is potential for ordinary cars to use higher blends.
 Some car manufacturers have already developed engines to operate on blends of up to 85% bioethanol, known as E85.

-Partnering with GW Pharmaceuticals, British Sugar's horticultural business grows a key ingredient for the pharmaceutical company.
+Partnering with Jazz Pharmaceuticals, British Sugar's horticultural business grows a key ingredient for the pharmaceutical company.
 Our glasshouses benefit from their location close to the sugar factory and more than 240 miles of piping carries hot water from the factory all year round to maintain temperatures that suit the plants.
 Other benefits include the use of carbon dioxide from the sugar factory which plants use during photosynthesis.

 The ingredient is used in a new prescription medicine